NOTE: See the new “Essential Information for Public Awareness” handout here.

 2. User-Friendly Reasons, Especially Shade

 The bridge was shaded—it had built-in shade, using the authentic railroad ties, as was originally and cleverly suggested by the accomplished Memphis architect Roy Harrover, who designed the Memphis International Airport among other achievements (adding another element to the Midland Valley Bridge’s history).
 This built-in shade made it one of the most pleasant pedestrian bridges in the United States (or world); many people would regularly make time to enjoy being at the bridge, sometimes for hours (sitting, walking back and forth, etc.), even in the hot summer.
-The new bridge, however, likely will NOT have permanent shade.
-See this Public Radio Tulsa article with the following comment by Councilor Patrick: “That, to me, is really sad that there’s not going to be any shade.
+(Young people, elderly people, people with physical disabilities, etc.) The new bridge, however, WILL NOT have shade structures, as has been confirmed by the Tulsa World (September 1, 2021).
+Also see this Public Radio Tulsa article with the following comment by Councilor Patrick: “That, to me, is really sad that there’s not going to be any shade.
 You’re not going to have a lot of people that are going to want to sit out there in the middle of Oklahoma summers without any shade.”
-Quality of life at the River Parks WILL be affected, it appears, like it or not…
+Quality of life at the River Parks WILL be affected, at least for many individuals, like it or not.

 3. To SAVE and BETTER USE Public Funds